Hard Disk Music Centre

 the big but is that in case of a fatal catastrophe - like thunder strike, a fire, or major LAN catastrophe - probably BOTH disks in RAID will fail.

-So - dear reader - here comes the ultimate solution: first RAID and then - when CDs are loaded - do a backup onto a single USB standalone HDD 1,5T (or whatever you have).
+So - dear reader - here comes an interesting solution: first RAID and then - when CDs are loaded - do a backup onto a single USB standalone HDD 1,5T (or whatever you have).
 Put this one in your bedroom drawer, not connected, not used.
 Just refresh the backup once a month when you add new music.
 Otherwise - don't use it for anything else.
 To protect it from fire - keep it in a different home or at the office.

 squeezebox